lordoferos/kenya_census/README.md

 | **Datasets list** | Data obtained from the rKenyaCensus package and based on the 2019 Kenyan Census. |

 ![Figure 2](searched_goods_online.png)

+Figure 2: Number of persons who searched for goods online